Agent-G-Developments/Common-Objects/README.md

 ## Introduction

 The Agent G Common Objects Library is a collection of Power Platform Components developed to support citizen and pro developers within local and central government.
-All of the components are built using out of the box Microsoft Power PLatform objects, meaning you do not need to enable the component framework for canvas apps feature.
+All of the components are built using out of the box Microsoft Power Platform objects, meaning you do not need to enable the component framework for canvas apps feature.
 The repository holds Power Platform solution for Agent G Common Objects Library and a Sample app.
 This readme file explains how to import solutions and what components are available and how to use them.

 ## Importing Solution

 Navigate to the latest *Release* within github and download the desired solution zip file.
-- Navigate to either your PowerApps or PowerAutomate home page.
+- Navigate to either your Power Apps or Power Automate home page.
 - Select your desired Power Platform *Environment*
 - Click on *Solutions*
 - Press *Import Solutions* and then *browse* and select the downloaded zip file *"Agent-G-Common-Objects-Solution.zip"*